 3. MQLs, SQLs & PQLs

-MQLs are people who visit your website and through their behavior, suggest they might be interested in buying.
-You can choose what this means in your unique set up – maybe they download specific purchase-indicating content or view a particular video.
+MQLs are people who visit your website and through their behaviour, suggest they might be interested in buying.
+You can choose what this means in your unique set-up – maybe they download specific purchase-indicating content or view a particular video.

 In SaaS, PQLs may also be a relevant metric; these are people who have your free version, and whose use of your product implies they would be a potential for upselling (possibly they spend a long time with your software, or are using premium features frequently during the trial period.)